Public app review - Social platform for fractional investing

-Public currently has both iOS and Android apps, and there are constantly releasing new and improved versions.
+The Public app is available for both iOS and Android devices, and new and improved versions are constantly released.
 In my mind, that’s definitely good news for users.
 All you have to get started is enter your cell phone number to get a link, and then download the app to get things rolling.

 Create your investor profile

 Once you download the app, the next thing to do is answer a few basic questions to submit your application.
 This step involves filling out some information about yourself, like your age (18+ only), social security number, and bank information.

 Choose your stocks – and get started with real-time trading